cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 6. return P
 ~~~

-Instances of these encoding functions are given in {{suites}}, which defines a
-list of suites that specify a full set of parameters matching elliptic curves
-and algorithms.
+Each hash-to-curve suite in {{suites}} instantiates one of these encoding
+functions for a specifc elliptic curve.

 ## Domain separation requirements {#domain-separation}